minimaxir/pokemon-ai/README.md

 # pokemon-ai

-A [textgenrnn](https://github.com/minimaxir/textgenrnn) text-generating AI to generate Pokèmon names, using data from [PokèAPI](https://pokeapi.co).
+A [textgenrnn](https://github.com/minimaxir/textgenrnn) text-generating AI to generate Pokémon names, using data from [PokéAPI](https://pokeapi.co).

 The network is deliberately small (16-cell RNNs x 4 layers) to prevent overfitting.